twuillemin/jds/README.md

 ## Introduction

-This project offers a complete backend allowing for multiple clients to discover and retrieve data stored in a PostgreSQL database at JSON format.
+This project offers a dynamic ORM.
+ORM because its main function is to allow clients to retrieve data from a SQL database with simple REST+JSON queries.
+And Dynamic because the mapping between the 'visible' data and the real SQL database can be configured at run time.
+The projects is a complete backend service allowing for multiple clients to discover and retrieve data.
+Currently, only PostgreSQL is supported as database.

 The software offers the following functions:

- * Multi-tenants: Multiple organizations can manage their own private repositories
- * User enrolment and security (JWT tokens)
  * Definition of JSON format by SQL queries for repository administrators
  * CRUD functions for repositories clients
+ * Simple query structure for client side
+ * Multi-tenants: Multiple organizations can manage their own private repositories shared in the same database
+ * User enrolment and security (JWT tokens)
  * Support of external authentication (google accounts)
  * Localization of error messages